sigma-ouc/sigma-ouc.github.io/content/en/authors/Yingjie Chen/_index.md

 <div style="font-size: 0.9em;"> <!-- 调小至原字体的90% -->

-My name is Yingjie Chen, and I’m originally from Zibo, a vibrant city in Shandong Province.
-After completing my undergraduate degree at Qingdao University, I took the next step in my academic journey by enrolling in the Master’s program at Ocean University of China in 2024.
-I’m currently in my first year, where I’m specializing in rating and review-based recommendation systems—a research area that deeply interests me.
-I’m excited to dive deeper into this field and explore its potential applications.
+My name is Yingjie Chen, and I\'m originally from Zibo, a vibrant city in Shandong Province.
+After completing my undergraduate degree at Qingdao University, I took the next step in my academic journey by enrolling in the Master\'s program at Ocean University of China in 2024.
+I\'m currently in my first year, where I\'m specializing in rating and review-based recommendation systems—a research area that deeply interests me.
+I\'m excited to dive deeper into this field and explore its potential applications.

 </div>